-(2) The 142,754,694 New Velo3D Common Stock exchanged above in footnote (1) includes 483,185 shares of New Velo3D Common Stock underlying Velo3D warrants immediately prior to Closing, and 5,557,864 shares of New Velo3D Common Stock underlying Velo3D convertible note immediately prior to Closing.
-The Velo3D warrants were exercised immediately prior to Closing for shares of Velo3D

-- redeemable convertible preferred stock which were then exchanged for shares of New Velo3D Common Stock.
+(2) The 142,754,694 New Velo3D Common Stock exchanged above in footnote (1) includes 483,185 shares of New Velo3D Common Stock underlying Velo3D convertible note immediately prior to Closing.
+The Velo3D warrants were exercised immediately prior to Closing for shares of Velo3D redeemable convertible preferred stock which were then exchanged for shares of New Velo3D Common Stock.
 The Velo3D convertible note was converted into shares of Velo3D Series D redeemable convertible preferred stock which were then exchanged for shares of New Velo3D Common Stock.

-Excludes 7,803,978 shares of New Velo3D common stock underlying New Velo3D exercisable options after the Closing and 21,758,149 in total Earnout Shares as they are contingently issuable based - upon Triggering Events that had not been achieved as of the Closing. - Excludes 8,625,000 shares underlying New Velo3D warrants that were exchanged for JAWS Spitfire public warrants; the warrants are exercisable to purchase one share of New Velo3D Common Stock at a price of \$11.50 per share. - Excludes 4,450,000 shares underlying the private placement warrants beneficially held by the Sponsor; the warrants are exercisable to purchase one share of New Velo3D Common Stock at a price of \$11.50 per share.
+Excludes 7,803,978 shares of New Velo3D common stock underlying New Velo3D exercisable options after the Closing and 21,758,149 in total Earnout Shares as they are contingently issuable based

+- (3) upon Triggering Events that had not been achieved as of the Closing. - (4) Excludes 8,625,000 shares underlying New Velo3D warrants that were exchanged for JAWS Spitfire public warrants; the warrants are exercisable to purchase one share of New Velo3D Common Stock at a price of \$11.50 per share. - Excludes 4,450,000 shares underlying the private placement warrants beneficially held by the Sponsor; the warrants are exercisable to purchase one share of New Velo3D Common Stock at a price of (5) \$11.50 per share.